 - Physical trauma and psychological stress

 Symptoms of MS depend on what areas are being de-myelinated (attacked).
-Many persons have numbness, tingling, weakness, dizziness, coordination and balance problems.
+You may have fatigue, numbness, tingling, weakness, dizziness, coordination and balance problems.

-About 50% of MS victims have difficulties with concentration, attention, memory, depression and poor judgement.
+About 50% of MS victims have difficulties with concentration, attention, memory, depression and poor judgment.

 - Calming and balancing the immune system

 - Strengthening the weak areas of the brain with appropriate fuel (proper oxygen and blood sugar levels) and stimulation (brain/neurological) rehabilitation

 Don't continue to believe that you have to live this way and give up hope...

 Enter your name and email now and click the orange button